dermesser/libsocket/README.md

 #README for libsocket

+##LICENSE

+It's recommended to compile libsocket statically into your program (by placing the .c and .h files in your source tree).
+You don't have to mind legal issues because libsocket is licensed by a slightly modified 2-clause BSD license which permits any use, as long as you include the license text in your product (so it's clear that libsocket is licensed by this License) and the notice that *we* wrote libsocket (as described in the license) It's friendly to mention libsocket in your product's Readme or advertisements anyway, of course :)

 ##USE

-It's recommended to compile libsocket statically into your program (by placing the .c and .h files in your source tree).
-You don't have to mind legal issues because libsocket is licensed by a slightly modified BSD license which permits any use, as long as you include the license text in your product (so it's clear that libsocket is licensed by this License) and the notice that *we* wrote libsocket (as described in the license) It's friendly to mention libsocket in your product's Readme or ads anyway, of course :) libsocket is built for little programs whose author(s) are too lazy to build own algorithms and functions for socket (UNIX (coming soon) and Internet Domain (TCP/UDP)) communication.
+libsocket is built for little programs whose author(s) are too lazy to build own algorithms and functions for socket (UNIX (coming soon) and Internet Domain (TCP/UDP)) communication.